 His initial reaction really hurt me, because I felt like he thought I was acting crazy or making a big deal out of nothing.
 It wasn’t until a few weeks later when I sat down with him and explained how his reaction made me feel (and listened to him explain how he was feeling and why he reacted the way he did), that I felt like he understood how the miscarriage was affecting me and our marriage.
-Sometimes some of the deepest healing comes from exposing the ugliest parts of your grief to your partner and letting him show the same to you.
+Sometimes some of the deepest healing comes from exposing the ugliest parts of your grief to your husband and letting him show the same to you.

 Who You Tell Is Your Decision (but Tell Someone)